LucasVeloz/Pokedex/README.md

 - [ ] Favorite: Favorite a pokemon and view when authenticated on the plataform.

-## How to Install
+## How to Run the project in your machine

-clone the repo:
+1° - clone the repo:

 `
     git clone (repo)
 `

-install dependencies:
+2° - install dependencies:

 `
     npm start
 `

-run the project:
+3° - run the project:

 `
     npm start